Finch-API/finch-docs/docs/Integrating with Finch/Integrate Finch Connect/Embed-Connect.md

 # Your application embeds Connect

-In this method of integration, your application embeds Connect into your application using a Finch SDK to your user remains on your application.
+In this method of integration, your can embed Connect into your application using a Finch SDK so your user remains on your application.
 The authorization flow will consist of four steps—
 1. **Open Finch Connect—** Your application uses a Finch SDK to launch Connect and initiate the authorization flow for your user.
 2. **Obtain consent—** Connect prompts your user to log in to their employment system and grant your application access to the permissions you are requesting for.
 3. **Retrieve the authorization code—** If the user successfully connects and grants your application access to their system, Connect will call the registered `onSuccess` handler with a short-lived authorization `code`.